 Mastering design is an integral part of the process of creating an ecommerce store.
 How you present your ecommerce business helps build trust with customers.
 Thankfully, Shopify automatically assigns a default theme to your ecommerce store, and it already looks great, so you do not need to change this unless you want to spend the time to customize it.
 A customized site can help enhance your brand, but it is not necessary to do that when first launching the store.

-Don’t buy a new theme until you’ve generated enough sales for it to be paid for through your ecommerce business.
+Don’t buy a premium theme until you’ve generated enough sales for it to be paid for through your ecommerce business.
 There’s no need to make big purchases in the beginning.
 You can still create a beautiful website through your banner graphic, color scheme, and other visual elements.
-You can also use Shopify tools like Hatchful to create a free logo for your store in a matter of minutes.
+You can also use a free logo maker to create a beautiful logo for your store in a matter of minutes.

 The main menu shows up on every page of your website.
 It’s usually displayed as items across the header, or as a list of items in the sidebar.
 People will probably use your main menu to find information about your store.
 To set up your main menu, open your Shopify admin > Navigation section > select edit ‘Main Menu’ card and list all your collections there.